DavidAntliff/esp32-owb/README.md

 ## Acknowledgements

+Thank you to [Chris Morgan](https://github.com/chmorgan) for his contribution of adding RMT peripheral support for more reliable operation.

 Parts of this code are based on references provided to the public domain by Maxim Integrated.

 "1-Wire" is a registered trademark of Maxim Integrated.